CtrlK

 Completeness

-Clearly answers both 'what' (MLflow 3 GenAI agent evaluation) and 'when' with an explicit 'Use when...' clause listing seven distinct trigger scenarios covering the full scope of the skill.
+Clearly answers both 'what' (MLflow 3 GenAI agent evaluation with specific capabilities listed) and 'when' (explicit 'Use when...' clause with multiple concrete trigger scenarios covering the full range of use cases).

 3 / 3